saikatbsk/Ishara/README.md

 ===============================================
 ![alt text](src/res/ishara_banner.png "Ishara")
 --------------------------
-Ishara is a perceptive user interface based on computer vision.
-Ishara is a gesture interpretation system and is used to emulate the computer mouse with finger gestures.
-The objective behind this project was to develop an intuitive and fun way to interact with computers and other digital devices.
-Ishara started as a hobby project and became open source in 2013.

-Ishara consists of a built-in or USB webcam and a software developed through this project.
-The camera is placed on top of the display screen facing the user and the user uses two different color-markers on the fingers to control the mouse pointer.
-The user can do all shorts of actions that is actually done using a mouse including left-click, right-click, scroll and drag-n-drop.

-It is developed using OpenCV and Qt and written in C++.
-The initial prototype runs on Linux.
-There is no Mac or Windows version yet.
+An interface for controlling mouse pointer using finger gestures.
+Requires an ordinary webcam.
+A user can use two different color markers on his/her fingers to control mouse movements.
+Includes gestures for emulating click(left and right) and scroll.
+Developed using C++, OpenCV and Qt.

 Requirements :white_check_mark:
 -------------------------------